Alan Brooke, 1st Viscount Alanbrooke: Home Forces

-After returning for a short spell at Southern Command he was appointed in July 1940 to command United Kingdom Home Forces to take charge of anti-invasion preparations.
+After returning for a short spell at Southern Command Brooke was appointed in July 1940 Commander-in-Chief, Home Forces, with orders to take charge of anti-invasion preparations.
 Thus it would have been Brooke's task to direct the land battle in the event of a German amphibious invasion of Great Britain.
 Contrary to his predecessor General Sir Edmund Ironside, who favoured a static coastal defence, Brooke developed a mobile reserve which was to swiftly counterattack the enemy forces before they were established.
 A light line of defence on the coast was to assure that the landings were delayed as much as possible.
 Writing after the war, Brooke acknowledged that he also "had every intention of using sprayed mustard gas on the beaches".

 Brooke believed that the lack of a unified command of the three services was "a grave danger" to the defence of the country.
 Despite this, and the fact that the available forces never reached the numbers he thought were required, Brooke considered the situation far from "helpless" if the Germans were to invade.
 "We should certainly have a desperate struggle and the future might well have hung in the balance, but I certainly felt that given a fair share of the fortunes of war we should certainly succeed in finally defending these shores", he wrote after the war.
 But in the end, the German invasion plan was never taken beyond the preliminary assembly of forces.